|

 We now have a much better direction and, more importantly, have the confidence we need to start introducing these powerful concepts into production at Eleutian.”

-Gad Rosenthal, Department Manager at Retalix
+Gad Rosenthal Gad Rosenthal, Department Manager at Retalix

 “A thinking person.
 Brought fresh and valuable ideas that helped us in architecting our product.
 When recommending a solution he supports it with evidence and detail so you can successfully act based on it.
 Udi's support "comes on all levels" - As the solution architect through to the detailed class design.
 Trustworthy!”

-Chris Bilson, Developer at Russell Investment Group
+Chris Bilson Chris Bilson, Developer at Russell Investment Group

 “I had the pleasure of attending a workshop Udi led at the Seattle ALT.NET conference in February 2009.
 I have been reading Udi's articles and listening to his podcasts for a long time and have always looked to him as a source of advice on software architecture.
-When I actually met him and talked to him I was even more impressed.
-Not only is Udi an extremely likable person, he's got that rare gift of being able to explain complex concepts and ideas in a way that is easy to understand.
-All the attendees of the workshop greatly appreciate the time he spent with us and the amazing insights into service oriented architecture he shared with us.”

-Alexey Shestialtynov, Senior .Net Developer at Candidate Manager
+Alexey Shestialtynov Alexey Shestialtynov, Senior .Net Developer at Candidate Manager

-“I met Udi at Candidate Manager where he was brought in part-time as a consultant to help the company make its flagship product more scalable.
-For me, even after 30 years in software development, working with Udi was a great learning experience.
-I simply love his fresh ideas and architecture insights.
 As we all know it is not enough to be armed with best tools and technologies to be successful in software - there is still human factor involved.
 When, as it happens, the project got in trouble, management asked Udi to step into a leadership role and bring it back on track.
 This he did in the span of a month.
 I can only wish that things had been done this way from the very beginning.
-I look forward to working with Udi again in the future.”

-Christopher Bennage, President at Blue Spire Consulting, Inc.
+Christopher Bennage Christopher Bennage, President at Blue Spire Consulting, Inc.

 “My company was hired to be the primary development team for a large scale and highly distributed application.
 Since these are not necessarily everyday requirements, we wanted to bring in some additional expertise.
 We chose Udi because of his blogging, podcasting, and speaking.
 We asked him to to review our architectural strategy as well as the overall viability of project.

 I was very impressed, as Udi demonstrated a broad understanding of the sorts of problems we would face.
 His advice was honest and unbiased and very pragmatic.
 Whenever I questioned him on particular points, he was able to backup his opinion with real life examples.
+I was also impressed with his clarity and precision.
+He was very careful to untangle the meaning of words that might be overloaded or otherwise confusing.
+While Udi's hourly rate may not be the cheapest, the ROI is undoubtedly a deal.
+I would highly recommend consulting with Udi.”

 Robert Lewkovich, Product / Development Manager at Eggs Overnight